IntersectMBO/cardano-ledger/CONTRIBUTING.md

-We have support for running [ghcid](https://github.com/ndmitchell/ghcid) from inside of nix-shell.
+We have support for running [ghcid](https://github.com/ndmitchell/ghcid) from inside of `nix-shell`.
-Enter nix-shell from the base directory of the repository, change directories to the cabal package that you wish to check, then run `ghcid`.
+Enter `nix-shell` from the base directory of the repository, change directories to the cabal package that you wish to check, then run `ghcid`.